By GMRD Apps

 What Are The Key Features?

-Customized cognitive exercise schedule based on specific brain areas like memory, focus, and math.
+Customized workout schedules targeting specific cognitive areas like memory, attention, and mental math.

 How much does it cost?